LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/interface-and-class-definitions.md

 class : NSObject {
-    var entryPoints: [String]? // Entry points array of the Mobile App var engagementAttributes: [[String:Any]]? // Array of Engagement Attributes var pageID: String? // PageID to send the SDEs for }
+    var entryPoints: [String]? // Entry points array of the Mobile App var engagementAttributes: [[String:Any]]? // Array of Engagement Attributes var pageId: String? // PageID to send the SDEs for }
 ```